Claudio Mayrink Verdun

 Hi!
 I am Claudio.
 Thanks for visiting my website and for your time.

-I had the privilege of completing my Ph.D. in mathematics under the guidance of Felix Krahmer within the Optimization and Data Analysis group, while concurrently affiliated to the Information Theory group under the leadership of Holger Boche at the Technical University of Munich.
+I had the privilege of completing my Ph.D. in mathematics and electrical engineering (summa cum laude) under the guidance of Felix Krahmer within the Optimization and Data Analysis group, while concurrently affiliated to the Information Theory group under the leadership of Holger Boche at the Technical University of Munich.

 news

-Sep 26, 2024 Our paper on uncertainty quantification for high-dimensional learning has been selected as a spotlight at the NeurIPS 2024.
+Sep 26, 2025 Our paper Inference-Time Reward Hacking in Large Language Models was selected as a spotlight at the NeurIPS 2025.

-Sep 26, 2024 Our paper on multi-group proportional representation has been accepted at the NeurIPS 2024.
+Feb 26, 2025 Our paper on multigroup proportional representation fairness techniques for text-to-image models AI models has been accepted at the CVPR 2025.

 selected publications